 - Stored data for easy retrieval and analysis

-- Integrates with Zoho to create a complete business platform
+- Integrates with most customer relationship management platforms, including ZOHO CRM, to create a complete business platform

 Please visit ZOHO and choose the plan that best suits your business needs before scheduling.